Hello and Happy Monday!

-Thanks to the hosting team of Our World Tuesday!
+Thanks to LadyFi the host of Our World Tuesday!

 I hope to see you there.
-Thanks to the host today.
+Thanks to the hosts today.
 Enjoy your day and new week.

 As always I thank you for stopping by and as always I appreciate your comments.